BuidlGuidl/batch1.buidlguidl.com/README.md

 Then you will head to the open Introductions discussion in your batch's GitHub repo and make a post introducing yourself.
 Also feel free to introduce yourself in the batch Telegram channel as well if you want.

 Next head to the Issues tab of your batch's Github repo.
-Once you complete Issue #1, move on to Issue #2.
-Everyone will complete the first two issues on their own, then can start taking on the other issues.
+Once you complete the [first issue](https://github.com/BuidlGuidl/batch1.buidlguidl.com/issues/9), move on to [the next](https://github.com/BuidlGuidl/batch1.buidlguidl.com/issues/8).
+Everyone will complete the first two issues on their own, then you can start taking on the other issues.
 Work and collaborate with your batch members in both Github and Telegram for a real-world experience.
 If you're working on an issue, looking to collaborate on an issue, or want feedback on an issue or pull request, shout out to your batch!

 > 😲 Github can seem daunting!
 Take a look at our detailed guide on the "Fork and Pull" Github process [here](https://gist.github.com/ZakGriffith/69d1eb8baebddd7d370b87a65a7e3ec0).